 Cotton socks, as well as drying between your toddler’s toes properly after baths and swims can help to prevent athlete’s foot.
 Before purchasing any over-the-counter medications, check with your doctor because many are not appropriate for young children.

-- Verrucas Tiny warts that can be found on the soles of the feet most frequently acquired at swimming pools.
-If your child gets a verruca, it is acceptable to allow it to heal on its own.
+- Verrucas Tiny warts found on the soles of the feet are most frequently acquired at swimming pools.
+If your child gets a verruca, allowing it to heal independently is acceptable.
 They generally go away after two years.
-However, if your toddler’s verruca is causing discomfort, contact your podiatrist.
+However, contact your podiatrist if your toddler’s verruca is causing discomfort.

 - Hand, foot and mouth disease A mild viral infection that’s not unusual in children under 10.
 It can cause small spots to appear on your toddler’s mouth (which may develop into blisters), hands or feet.
-These are often accompanied by an itching sensation.
-The rash may also extend up the arms into legs occasionally resulting in small blister-like patches around the nappy area.
+An itching sensation often accompanies these.
+The rash may also extend up the arms into the legs, occasionally resulting in small blister-like patches around the nappy area.

 Your toddler’s feet need to be properly cared for in order to provide them with a lifetime of healthy foot function.
 It is important not only for your child but for yourself as a parent knowing how best to take care of your little one’s precious toes, such as when to be concerned if your child has flat feet.